Written by Richard Perry

 Commissions

 XM charges no commission on its Standard account.
-However, with the zero spread account, you will pay $3.5 commission per 1 lot (100,000 units) traded per side.
-This commission is paid when you open and when you close the position, totaling a $7 commission per round trip.
+However, with the zero spread account, you will pay $3.5 commission per standard lot (100,000 units) traded per side.
+This commission is paid when you open and close positions, totaling $7 per round trip.

-So let’s do a comparison of trading a position with XM on a Standard account versus what you would pay using its Zero spread account.
-Buying 1 lot of EUR/USD if you closed the position immediately after you opened it (i.e. there is no change to the spread):
+So let’s make a comparison of trading a position with XM on a Standard account versus what you would pay using its Zero spread account.
+Buying 1 standard lot of EUR/USD if you closed the position immediately after you opened it (i.e. there is no change to the spread):

 XM accountBest spreadCommissionCost of opening and closing the position